top of page

 Experimental data, in combination with traditional comparative methods, can elucidate questions about sound change, and in turn, patterns of sound change can further our understanding of biases in phonological interpretation of phonetic input.
 There are broad parallels between diachronic developments and synchronic patterns of perception and production, which make experimental data a useful source of complementary evidence for reconstructions.

 One pattern that I have investigated is voicing-conditioned vowel duration; some correlates of coda voicing -- spectral tilt and intensity contour -- provide a likely pathway for how voicing-conditioned vowel duration develops.
 I examine how these vowel characteristics are influenced by coda voicing and how these characteristics in turn influence perceived vowel duration.
-While listeners compensate for the duration expected based on the coda, there are different effects when codas are removed.Vowels that had been produced with voiced codas are perceived as longer than vowels produced with voiceless codas.
+While listeners compensate for the duration expected based on the coda, there are different effects when codas are removed.
+Vowels that had been produced with voiced codas are perceived as longer than vowels produced with voiceless codas.

 I also use synchronic parallels to help test specific reconstructions, which is particularly useful for changes without many clear reconstructed parallels, such as the developments of the Proto-Indo-European laryngeals, which I investigated in my dissertation.
-More recently, I demonstrated a parallel for the sound change proposed in Winter's Law, with vowel lengthening before voiced unaspirated stops and not before voiced aspirated stops.
+I have also demonstrated a parallel for the sound change proposed in Winter's Law, with vowel lengthening before voiced unaspirated stops and not before voiced aspirated stops.
 While Hindi is often taken as representative of how voiced aspirated stops influence vowel duration, I demonstrate that Telugu differs from Hindi and provides a duration pattern that parallels Winter's Law.
 The different realizations of voiced aspirated stops in Hindi and Telugu further help illustrate crucial phonetic differences in sounds that are often treated as equivalent.

 Language Documentation